Laura Netzel: Life

 Laura Pistolekors was born in 1839.

 In her childhood home, as was customary at the time, frequent music salons were organized; at one of these events the organist Elfrida Andrée premiered her first “Tritet for piano” (1860).
 Laura performed the piano part with two musicians from the court orchestra on violin and cello.

 Netzel's opportunities to perform in public diminished after her marriage, and it was then that she turned her creativity to composition.
 Her debut as a composer is thought to have been when The New Harmony Company of Stockholm performed some of her works for female voices in concert (1874).
 Her works were first performed under the pseudonym “N Lago”; only ten years later she published her first work under her own name (1884).
 The proceeds from her concerts were donated to charity, a fact that legitimized her pursuit of a lucrative job that was socially frowned upon for a noblewoman.

-For many years, Netzel, motivated by her strong faith, organized and conducted popular concerts and social events in Stockholm, which raised large sums of money for charitable works in support of women, children and the poor.
+For many years, Netzel, motivated by her strong religious faith, organized and conducted popular concerts and social events in Stockholm, which raised large sums of money for charitable works in support of women, children and the poor.
 For the working class she organized concerts according to the British ideal of educating workers in Art music and providing them with a similar alternative to popular culture, such as variety shows.
 Her concerts often had to move to larger venues as the audience grew, even refusing entry to wealthy people in order to give more seats to the poor.
 These concerts often featured great Swedish and foreign artists, along with young, unestablished musicians.
 They often performed Netzel's music in their own concerts on the big stages in Sweden and Europe.